Where

 The Jazan refinery and terminal project is promoted by Saudi Aramco, our main client, followed by Total, BP and Eni.
 Together with Saudi Aramco, the project is promoted by Jazan Economic City (JEC) and is part of a broader strategy for the diversified and sustainable growth of the Saudi Arabian economy.
 This will make the country’s energy industry more competitive and dynamic worldwide.

-The plant will meet the refinery’s electricity requirements, and a significant amount of energy will be exported to the national electricity grid.
+The plant uses gasification technology and is fuelled mainly with vacuum distillation residues obtained in the refinery, as well as with high sulphur fuel oil.
+The plant meets the refinery’s electricity requirements, and a significant amount of energy will be exported to the national electricity grid.

-This will help Saudi Arabia to make the important transition from its current political-economic condition of producer and user to a transformer in terms of consumption diversification.
+This has helped Saudi Arabia to make the important transition from its current political-economic condition of producer and user to a transformer in terms of consumption diversification.

 An extraordinary project